 2 dried chiles de árbol chilies

 1 teaspoon dried sumac

 1 cup loosely packed spruce or pine (optional) spruce and pine is high in vitamin c

 Set to simmer on medium heat.
 When the stock comes to a boil, lower the heat and leave on a bare simmer for 7 hours.

 Add more water if need be.

 Occasionally stir the pot, and hour or so before straining I give it a good mashing with the side of a wooden spoon or a potato masher to break up all the ingredients.

 Discard the debris and strain through a fine mesh strainer or a colander lined with cheesecloth.

-Add pieces of roasted chicken and fresh celery if you wish.
+Add pieces of roasted chicken, shaved celery.
+Add grated pecorino if you wish.

 Makes 10 cups broth.